 WW1 Trench School Diorama Project

-WW1 Anzac trench systems - what a great idea to make at home with your parents on a weekend.
+An easy primary school diorama project of the WW1 Anzac trench systems.
 With items available aroung the house and from the supermarket, you can create a realistic diorama of a trench from ANZAC cove.">

 This is how we spent part of our Sunday with Little Miss K.....building a WWI Trench for her Big Ideas Project!! -Kerry Douvan